 Not really Bauhaus

 A lot of architecture fans would call the architectural style here Bauhaus.
 That’s not really the case and it doesn’t fit with what was actually going on in architecture at the time.
-The Bauhaus didn’t even start teaching architecture until 1927, by which time the Zollverein had already been designed by architects who weren’t connected with it, and hundreds of buildings in Germany and elsewhere that get called “Bauhaus” nowadays had already been built, also by non-Bauhaus architects such as Bruno Taut .
+The Bauhaus didn’t even start teaching architecture until 1927, by which time the Zollverein had already been designed by architects who weren’t connected with it and hundreds of prominent and influential buildings by architects such as Bruno Taut had already been built in Germany and elsewhere that nowadays are called “Bauhaus” more often than not.

 The Bauhaus was a design school that originally was devoted to other areas such as graphic and industrial design.
 It was an important element in the development of modernism, but this had been going on since the 1890s and it didn’t originate in the Bauhaus.
 In fact very few buildings ever actually came out of the Bauhaus.
 There were really only ever two widely recognized architects associated with it, the founder Walter Gropius, and Ludwig Mies van der Rohe.